 2250 15th St.

-After you've had a beer and My Brother's famed jalapeno burger (the "JCB"), head to Confluence Park (just a half block east on 15th St.) where the Platte River and Cherry Creek meet.
+After you've had a beer and My Brother's famed jalapeno cream-cheese burger (the "JCB"), head to Confluence Park (just a half-block east on 15th St.) where the Platte River and Cherry Creek meet.
 "Mainly it was the banks of the Platte that provided the flexuous corridor for my travels," Cassady wrote.
-One architectural landmark Neal was sure to have known well still stands - the 1901 Denver Tramway building, which has been converted into the REI Outfitters Flagship Store.
+One architectural landmark Neal was sure to have known well still stands: the 1901 Denver Tramway building, which has been converted into the REI Outfitters Flagship Store.

 RECOMMENDED READING: The First Third by Neal Cassady